tmpg/tmpg.github.io/home.md

     class: "section--inverse section--about"
     image: /assets/images/ABOUT_SECTION_FRONT.jpg
     introduction: |
      I'm engineering the next generation of innovation.
-Otherwise, getting lost in Wikipedia, overclocking *whatever* I can find, and writing future non-fiction.
     actions:
       - label: "See more"
         url: "/about.html"